-People are sometimes confused and are unable to identify whether they have a Swarm of Honeybees or other flying creatures.
+It can be difficult for people to correctly identify whether they have a Swarm of Honeybees or other flying creatures.
 The most common insects are Honeybees, Bumblebees and Wasps.
-There is already an excellent article which has been written about the differences, on the British Beekeepers Association website.
+There is an excellent article which has been written about the differences on the British Beekeepers Association website. (please click the link)

-The vast majority of beekeepers are enthusiastic amateurs who will give their time and resources to come and help, but it would be unfair to expect them to come and advise you on wasps or similar insect problems, so before you contact them please try and identify the type of bee or wasp you’ve seen, perhaps try and take a picture to send.
+Our beekeepers are enthusiastic amateurs who will give their time and resources to come and help, but it would be unfair to expect them to come and advise you on wasps or similar insect problems, so before you contact us please try and identify the type of bee or wasp you’ve seen, perhaps try and take a picture to send.
 If it turns out you have a honeybee swarm the beekeeper will need to collect some basic information from you, things like:

 - Where is the swarm?
 In a tree/bush or in/on a building and how high off the ground?